A Timeline of COVID-19 Vaccine Development

 The advantage and challenge of using mRNA is that RNA molecules are inherently unstable in our bodies.
 This means that effective delivery of the mRNA will be a critical problem to solve but the instability could also mean that any side-effects of the vaccine are largely acute and display relatively rapid onset.
 Since the spike protein is obviously foreign to our bodies and is abundant on the surface of the virus—as it is required to gain entry into host cells—this makes is an excellent target for memory B cells to produce antibodies against.

-By mid-summer, Moderna and Pfizer had established themselves as the leaders in the race to develop a COVID-19 vaccine.
+By mid-summer, Moderna and Pfizer had established themselves as the leaders in the race of vaccine development by developing a COVID-19 vaccine.
 Both companies were also the only to take the mRNA vaccine approach, publishing initial Phase I/II clinical trial data on July 14th for Moderna, and on August 12th for Pfizer.
 Although sample sizes were small—as they typically are in early phase clinical trials—the results demonstrated promising safety measures and antibody production against the spike protein from those who got the vaccine.

 During this timeframe, both companies also published promising efficacy data in non-human primate models.
 Both the Moderna and the Pfizer vaccines proved to be effective against infection in the vaccinated animals, allowing them to mount substantial CD4+ T-cell responses against the virus and preventing viral replication in the nose.

-Given these promising results, Phase III trials immediately began enrollment, with Moderna focusing their efforts within the U.S. and Pfizer taking a more global approach.
+Given these promising results during vaccine development, Phase III trials immediately began enrollment, with Moderna focusing their efforts within the U.S. and Pfizer taking a more global approach.
 Between the two trials, more than 70,000 people were enrolled to receive either a placebo or a real vaccine and were subsequently sent out into the real world where their COVID-19 status was monitored for approximately 10 weeks, with the hope the results would be available before the year’s end.

 If there is one benefit to the extremely infectious nature of this disease, it’s that we could expect enough people in the trial to get COVID-19 just by going about their daily lives in order to deduce the efficacy of the vaccine in a relatively brief timeframe.
 This happened to be the case, where beginning in early November, both Moderna and Pfizer began to release results that seemed to far exceed many people’s expectations.